-As of the 2017, Monroe County had 27,633 seniors (65+) living in its municipalities.
-This is 15.0% of the total population.
-The Monroe County Area Agency on Aging projects a 25% growth in the senior population of Monroe County between 2015 - 2020 (they define seniors as 60+).
-As such, senior healthcare will become an increasingly important aspect of the services we offer.
+As of the 2017, Carbon and Schuylkill Counties combined to have 39,381 seniors (65+) living in their municipalities.
+This is 19.8% of the total population between the two counties.
+Senior healthcare is an important aspect of the services we offer.

-Currently there are 32,477 people in Monroe County insured through Medicare, 26,618 of whom are 65 years of age or older.
-Only 3.7% of the senior population isn't insured through Medicare.
+Currently there are 45,866 people in Carbon and Schuylkill Counties insured through Medicare, 38,808 of whom are 65 years of age or older.
+Only 1.5% of the senior population isn't insured through Medicare.
 Because of the considerable overlap between our senior population and our Medicare population, we'll use Center for Medicare and Medicaid Services data as a proxy for senior data.

-In Monroe County, 16.9% of our Medicare population reports being depressed.
-This is lower than the state average of 17.8%, but higher than the national average of 16.7%.
-26.54% of our Medicare population has heart disease.
-This is lower than the state average of 27.49%, but higher than the national average of 26.46% (Figure 52).
+In Carbon and Schuylkill Counties, 17.2% and 16.7% respectively of our Medicare population reports being depressed.
+These are lower than the state average of 17.8%, but higher than the national average of 16.7%.
+31.11% of our Medicare population in Carbon County has heart disease and 29.18% in Schuylkill County.
+These are higher than the state average of 27.49% and the national average of 26.46% (Figure 52).

 Another health outcome of concern is diabetes.
-28.03% of the Medicare population in Monroe County has diabetes.
-This is higher than the 25.79% state average and 26.55% national average.
-Type II Diabetes, the most common form, is caused by a combination of genetics and lifestyle factors like physical activity levels and body weight77.
+28.56% of the Medicare population in Carbon County has diabetes.
+27.86% of the Medicare population in Schuylkill County has diabetes.
+These are both higher than the 25.79% state average and 26.55% national average.
+Type II Diabetes, the most common form, is caused by a combination of genetics and lifestyle factors like physical activity levels and body weight76.
 As risk factors to contracting diabetes, and important components in managing it, physical activity and diet are vital public health concerns.
-According to the USDA's Food Access Resource Atlas, multiple census tracts that send patients to our Monroe Campus have rates of limited food access for seniors over 50%.
-In Monroe County tracts 3012.04 and 3012.05, 100% of the seniors are considered to have low access to food.
+According to the USDA's Food Access Resource Atlas, multiple census tracts across both counties that send patients to our Miners Campus have rates of limited food access for seniors over 50%.
+In Schuylkill County tract 4, 89% of the seniors are considered to have low access to food.
 This means a higher reliance on less healthy processed foods.
-High blood pressure, Alzheimer's, high blood cholesterol, and cancer are also found at high rates in Monroe County (Figure 53).
+High blood pressure, Alzheimer's, high blood cholesterol, and cancer are also found at high rates in Carbon and Schuylkill Counties (Figure 53).

-Monroe County PA US
+Carbon County Schuylkill County PA US

-High Blood Pressure 58.02% 56.62% 54.99%
+High Blood Pressure 62.53% 59.6% 56.62% 54.99%

-Alzheimer's 10.10% 11.8% 11.3%
+Alzheimer's 10.10% 11.4% 11.8% 11.3%

-High Cholesterol 53.75% 48.85% 44.61%
+High Cholesterol 53.83% 51.68% 48.85% 44.61%

-Cancer 10.1% 9.8% 8.9%
+Cancer 9.2% 8.7% 9.8% 8.9%